Darren Maatsen: Ross County

 Maatsen signed for Scottish Premiership club Ross County on 21 June 2013.

 After just three minutes of the opening match of the season, away to Celtic, he scored with a powerful shot from the edge of the penalty area that went in off the crossbar with goalkeeper Fraser Forster well beaten; Ross County lost 2–1.
 It was awarded "goal of the week" by The Terrace Scottish Football Podcast.
-However, Mattsen's first team opportunities was soon limited and made only made ten appearances after suffering an ankle injury that kept him out for the most of the season.
+However, Mattsen's first team opportunities was soon limited and made only made ten appearances after suffering an ankle injury that kept him out for most of the season.

 The 2014–15 season saw Maatsen's playing time continued to be reduced, even though he scored two goals this season against Dundee and Dundee United.
 By the time he made seven appearances and scored two times.
 He was released by Ross County on 2 February 2015.

 After Ross County

 Maatsen signed with Dutch Eerste Divisie side FC Den Bosch on the same day.
 Six days later, on 9 February 2015, he made his Den Bosch debut, coming on as a substitute for Jort van der Sande in the 83rd minute, in a 2–0 win over Emmen.
 Maatsen scored four days later after his debut, in a 5–1 win over Helmond Sport.
 In the last game of the season, he scored in a 3–3 draw against Almere City.
 Maatsen made sixteen appearances and scoring twice in his half season at Den Bosch.

 On 20 July 2017, Maatsen signed a contract with the recently promoted club of Apollon Smyrni.
 At his interview after his transfer, he stated that he considered the transfer a big step in his career.

 On 23 August 2021, he joined Quick Boys.